Intern Orientation

 Provision of Supervision

-Training: Provision of Supervision Seminar Series
+Training: Supervision Seminar

 Community Intervention

-The community intervention work of the Center is considered an essential service.
-Interns engage in all forms of community intervention at the Center.
-This includes but is not limited to:
+Interns have the opportunity to engage in all forms of community intervention at the Center.
+This includes but is not limited to: consultation and liaison, and outreach presentations to the campus.

-During the year, interns meet once a week with the Director of Community Intervention.
-Interns gain experience in providing effective, psychological consultation to an organization, including developing and conducting a needs assessment and providing suggestions and feedback to the organization.
-Interns will enhance their skills in developing and delivering an effective outreach presentation.
-Interns will discuss their experiences in the provision of teaching services and in working with senior staff members on campus committees and/or other liaison/consultative relationships. - Training: Suicide Prevention/QPR Training
+During the year, interns meet once a week with a licensed psychologist on staff.
+Interns will enhance their skills in developing and delivering effective outreach presentations.
+Interns will discuss their experiences in working with senior staff members on campus committees and/or other liaison/consultative relationships.

 Professional Topics Seminar